plone/volto/docs/source/getting-started/install.md

 1. A frontend web application running in your browser (Javascript)
-2. A Node.js server process that delivers the javascript to the client and does Server Side Generation (SSR) of your pages on first request (Javascript, the Razzle package is used for SSR)
+2. A Node.js server process that delivers the javascript to the client and does Server Side Rendering (SSR) of your pages on first request (Javascript, the Razzle package is used for SSR)
 3. A Plone server process that stores and delivers all content through a REST API (Python)